UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 ## 🔬 Designing a Player ID Matching System

 This blog came about as a reaction to a Twitter thread (see below) started by [@FC_rstats](https://twitter.com/FC_rstats).
-One of the ideas brought up in that thread, and the discussion that followed (by [Sam Gregory](https://twitter.com/GregorydSam/status/1542109972791808000) and [Koen Vossen](https://twitter.com/mr_le_fox/status/1542112502489747456)) was the creation of an (open-source) approach to Player ID matching across multiple data providers.
+One of the ideas brought up in that thread, and the discussion that followed (between [Sam Gregory](https://twitter.com/GregorydSam/status/1542109972791808000) and [Koen Vossen](https://twitter.com/mr_le_fox/status/1542112502489747456)) was the creation of an (open-source) approach to Player ID matching across multiple data providers.

 <blockquote class="twitter-tweet tw-align-center" data-theme="dark"><p lang="en" dir="ltr">Football analytics 💡:<br><br>People are building great open source packages but there is little to no coordination and therefore no interoperability<br><br>There needs to be a broader plan so these little lego peices naturally fit together <br><br>A broader plan can attract funding <br><br>Who&#39;s in?</p>&mdash; FC rSTATS (@FC_rstats) <a href="https://twitter.com/FC_rstats/status/1542106006209134592?ref_src=twsrc%5Etfw">June 29, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>